adolek/OLEKSIAK_SU_Projet_webtech/README.md

 ## Motivation

-Learn how to create a beautiful website using different technologies
+Learn how to create a beautiful website using different technologies.

-## What can you find here ?
+## What can you find here?

 Project using technologies :
 - [node.js](https://nodejs.org/en/about/)